 From a blank wall to a complete mountainscape, my bedroom feels larger and more inviting.
 The mural is like a mirage—it seems like the real thing and draws you in to look closer.
 The multiple layers create visual depth, like you can actually see over each mountain ridge.
 The gentle gradation in color creates a sense of calmness throughout the entire room.

 I composed a scaled drawing of my bedroom wall in Illustrator.
 Then, added a square-foot grid over the drawing which was transferred onto the wall using string.
 Square by square, I penciled in the drawing.
 The solid white (top) and charcoal (bottom) were painted first.
 Then I carefully blended the remaining middle colors to get a gradual gradation from light to dark.

-The night stand was found just around the corner from me, which I sanded and repainted in white.
-The knob is an owl bought on Etsy.
+The nightstand was found just around the corner from me, which I sanded and repainted in white.
+I then added an owl knob I bought on Etsy.
 The crocheted afghan was made many years ago by my Granny.

 • Are you interested in sharing a decorating or renovation project with Apartment Therapy readers?
 Contact the editors through our Makeover Project Submission Form.